bonyiii/bpe/README.md

 User admin@test.hu has admin role, so access everything, the other one has limited rights.

+## Running

+`bundle exec rails s`

+This will run the Rails server on <http://localhost:3000>

+## Explore API

+Once the server is running, you can access <http://localhost:3000/swagger>
-Tha api can be tested with swagger which is available after login.
+Tha api can be tested with swagger but only available after login.